logo for nutrition-and-you.com

 • The essential oil, eugenol derived from the allspice berry has been in therapeutic use in dentistry as a local anesthetic and antiseptic for teeth and gum.

-• The decoction obtained from this spice is sometimes used in treating flatulence and indigestion in traditional medicine, but there is little or no data to support these claims.
+• A kind of decoction obtained from this spice sometimes used in treating flatulence and indigestion in traditional medicine.
+However, there is little or no scientific data to support such claims.

-• The essential volatile oils in this spice functions as rubefacient, meaning that it irritates the skin and expands the blood vessels, increasing the flow of blood to make the skin feel warmer, making it a popular home remedy for arthritis and sore muscles, used either as a poultice or in hot baths.
+• The essential volatile oils in the pimento spice work as a rubefacient, (meaning that it irritates local skin area and expands blood vessels resulting in increasing blood flow to make skin feel warmer).
+Its oil is a popular home remedy for arthritis and sore muscles, used either as a poultice or in hot baths.
+(Medical disclaimer).

 Safety profile

-Allspice can cause serious allergic reactions in hypersensitive individuals and should be avoided whenever warranted.
-Consumption of dishes prepared with excessive all-spice can cause gastrointestinal irritation, central nervous system depression, seizures (in toxic doses).
+Allspice may cause severe allergic reactions in hypersensitive individuals and, therefore, should be avoided whenever warranted.
+Consumption of dishes prepared with excess spice can cause gastrointestinal irritation, central nervous system depression, seizures (in toxic doses).